bobshafer/PITkit/Math.md

 Einstein's energy-momentum relation maps directly to the PIT processing budget.
 But PIT adds a mechanism for **Inertia**.

 **Inertia is Magnetic Drag.**

-Recent experiments (Capua et al., 2025) confirm that light exerts a **Magnetic Torque** on matter, accounting for 70% of the interaction in the infrared (deep memory) range.
+Recent experiments (Capua et al., 2025) confirm that light exerts a **magnetic torque** on matter, accounting for 70% of the interaction in the infrared (deep memory) range.

-In PIT, the "Inertia" term ($\gamma$) is exactly this Magnetic Torque.
+In PIT, the "inertia" term (γ) is exactly this magnetic torque.
-- When you accelerate an object, you are trying to change its K-field phase.
+- When you accelerate an object, you are trying to change its K-field phase
-- The Vacuum Memory resists this change with a back-reaction torque.
+- The vacuum memory resists this change with a back-reaction torque
-- That resistance is what we call "Mass."
+- That resistance is what we call "mass"

 ---